-Recent graduates of KPU’s Journalism School work for some of the top news outlets across Canada and around the world, including The Vancouver Sun, The Globe and Mail and MSNBC.
+Recent graduates of KPU’s Journalism School work for some of the top news outlets across Canada, including The Vancouver Sun, The Globe and Mail and Global News.
 Below, those grads share what they learned during their time at KPU and how it helped prepare them for their exciting jobs in journalism and public relations.

 Andrea Woo (Class of 2006) | @AndreaWoo